ptrnln/WaveCave/README.md

 ## Introduction

-WaveCave is a clone of the ever popular music-sharing app SoundCloud.
+WaveCave is a clone of the popular music-sharing app SoundCloud.
 WaveCave, as SoundCloud does, seeks to connect musical artists with the world, allowing them to share their creative ideas and endeavors amongst like-minded musicians and producers.
 A WaveCave user can upload their music and playback theirs and others' tracks, as well as delete and update their own.
 As a musician myself, it was intriguing to me to learn what goes into building such a platform and making it state-of-the-art and user-friendly.

 The technologies applied in this project include:
  - Languages: Ruby, JavaScript, JSX, HTML, and CSS